Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Additional opportunities in adjacent markets include rail, nuclear, and industrial automation, all which offer further opportunity to innovate and advance our market positions.
 Importantly, we strengthened our balance sheet, reducing debt by approximately $94 million, and grew free cash flow to $135 million, up 37% from fiscal 2016.
 This was all accomplished despite challenges we faced in our Advanced Materials segment as the year came to a close, which significantly impacted our fourth quarter performance.

 Nine months in to fiscal 2017, we were outperforming our prior-year earnings.
 However, during the course of the fourth quarter, two issues impacted the results at one of our business units.
 Operational issues in one of our facilities proved to be much more difficult to remedy than anticipated.
 At that same facility, late in the quarter, price negotiations concluded on a U.S. defense contract at prices that were below our expectations.
 As mentioned in our earnings press release issued today, these challenges impacted our overall fourth quarter performance and caused us to fall short of our full-year profit expectations.
-The facility located in Orange County, California primarily serves customers with our Kirkhill Elastomer (sic) [Elastomers] (04:14) products.
+The facility located in Orange County, California primarily serves customers with our Kirkhill elastomer products.

 To be clear, this is a good business with solid positions on some excellent programs.
 But as we've noted in the past, we have recently been managing through operating challenges at this facility.
 Earlier this year, we installed a proven management team with expertise in taking the reins at troubled facilities and getting operations back on track.
 The team implemented initiatives to boost operational efficiency and productivity.
 We felt confident in the signs of improvement we saw materializing and expected improving performance over the course of the fourth quarter.
 Unfortunately, our expectations were not met.